 Possible thesis topics related to my research:

 European cities have to a large part lost their role in the production of goods.
 Cities and urban regions have transformed from territories that both produced and consumed large quantities of their own products to mainly consuming territories.
 For both economic and environmental reasons, the importance of local production has recently increased again in European cities.
 Micro-businesses are mentioned as the motor of current cities’ economy and are often pointed out as essential in building social capital and community.
-This triggers the question whether ‘productive’ micro-businesses can become integrated parts of our cities’ again.
-The interesting questions to explore further are, how small scale industrial or crafts businesses can be integrated in mixed-use areas.
-What spaces can host them?
+This triggers the question whether ‘productive’ micro-businesses can become integrated parts of our cities’ again and how this could help to strengthen local communities.
+The interesting questions to explore further are, how small scale industrial or crafts businesses can be integrated in high streets as location of mixed-use.
 What are the spatial requirements that enable their proximity with residential uses?
 What spatial configurations of cities can support this change that includes considering full life cycles of products?

 related research project: http://citiesofmaking.com